 Kathryn shook her head.
 "Oh, I have plenty of regrets…just none about this decision."

 ONE WEEK EARLIER.

-The wormhole wasn’t supposed to be there and yet it was.
-Voyager’s crew had scanned the area extensively as they approached this new sector of the Delta Quadrant.
-Even the star charts they had traded for five weeks earlier showed nothing.
+The wormhole wasn't supposed to be there and yet it was.
+Voyager's crew had scanned the area extensively as they approached this new sector of the Delta Quadrant.
+Even the star charts they'd traded for five weeks earlier showed nothing.
 And yet there it was.